 The Cooke Award

-The Cooke Award for the Scholarship of Teaching and Learning was established in 2007 to recognize outstanding scholarly works presented at Education Symposium.
-All submissions to Education Symposium were eligible for these awards, which are accompanied by a certificate and honorarium.
+The Cooke Award for the Scholarship of Teaching and Learning was established in 2007 to recognize outstanding scholarly works presented at Education Showcase.
+All submissions to Education Showcase were eligible for these awards, which are accompanied by a certificate and honorarium.
 Top-scoring projects were nominated for the award following a blinded peer review of all abstract submissions.
-Award winners were determined by a ballot in which Scholarship Working Group members ranked the blinded abstracts, excluding those in which they were involved.
+Award winners were determined by a ballot in which Scholarship Committee members ranked the blinded abstracts, excluding those in which they were involved.

 Deena Bengiamin, MD; Stacy Sawtelle, MD; Stuart Maxwell, MD; Peter Anastopoulos, MD; Omar Guzman, MD; Jaime Antuna, MD for their submission, Development of an Inter-professional Patient Safety Curriculum in Emergency Medicine using Simulation, accepted for Education Symposium as an oral presentation.